roozbehaghabarari/ising-potts-montecarlo-materials-science/README.md

 ## Documentation

-The accompanying report (document.pdf) provides a detailed summary of the implementation and findings.
+The accompanying report (DOCUMENT.pdf) provides a detailed summary of the implementation and findings.
 It is intended to guide readers through the theoretical background, code structure, and interpretation of results.

 ## Author